 Though they are sharks, they are harmless to people, but if kept in a tank, smaller fish...BEWARE!

-Older cat shark at Fort Worth Zoo
+Comments about the banded cat shark at the Fort Worth Zoo:

 The Fort Worth Zoo has one male brownbanded cat shark which they received as a donation on February 28, 1994.
 According to the zoo keepers, these sharks tend to breed fairly well, but the zoo discourages the public from keeping sharks in a home aquarium.
 If you look closely at the picture above, you can see the faded stripes of what once was a beautifully banded cat shark.